Introduction

 Status: Un-Resolved / Postponed

 Details: Several active IP addresses can get associated with a single device within the SNA/XDR-A Portal.
 This can include both NVM and non-NVM devices.
 Some devices also have multiple hostnames.
 Based on the current implementation, the registration of devices could result in a device having more than one IP address (location).
-Some of these IP addresses might be from the user’s home network and may collide with IP addresses in the organization’s network.
+Some of these IP addresses can be from the user’s home network and may collide with IP addresses in the organization’s network.

 Workaround: There is no work around for this issue at this time, and the issue still exists in the current architecture.
 There are hopes that this issue may be better addressed in the future, once new architecture is implemented which will allow for network activities from both sources ONA and NVM to be normalized to OCSF and brought together.
+There have also been updates to the expiry of IP Devices which are seen to be associated with a new hostname to accelerate expiry.

 Next Steps: N/A